connectrpc/awesome-connect/README.md

 * [Connect-Dart](https://github.com/connectrpc/connect-dart) - The official Connect implementation for Dart.

-## JavaScript and TypeScript
+## TypeScript and JavaScript

-* [Connect-ES](https://github.com/connectrpc/connect-es) - The official Connect implementation for JavaScript and TypeScript.
+* [Connect-ES](https://github.com/connectrpc/connect-es) - The official Connect implementation for TypeScript and JavaScript.

 ## Kotlin